ceddlyburge/tournament-organiser/README.md

 list of games
 - [x] generate a list of everyone plays everyone games initially
-- [ ] reset / recreate a list of everyone plays everyone games if requested
 - [x] delete a game
+- [x] add a game
-- [ ] add a game
+- [ ] edit a game
+- [ ] not much later: reset / recreate a list of everyone plays everyone games if requested

 optimise
 - [ ] call azure function
 - [ ] highlight teams playing back to back
 - [ ] allow reordering
 - [ ] later: run the optimisation locally, instead of as an azure function.
 Maybe can use blazor call c# code locally via web assembly.
 This looks it might be tricky.
 Rewriting in Elm is another possibility (and creating a package), but would be a faff.
+Maybe best just to leave it as an azure function, although it could run up costs, which running locally cannot.
+Not sure how it would be environmentally.
+Data centres are optimised and use less power generally, but there is the added network cost.

 Sort ux
 - [ ] hmmm, may have to go with elm-ui in the end, but see how far classless things and everylayout get